cnuernber/ham-scripted/README.md

  ```

 That penalty doesn't go away after you have used the cljs method - the reduce callsite
-appears to 'remember' that a not-true-js method was used here:
+appears to 'remember' that more than one function method was used here and backs off to
+an intermediate optimization level:

 ```clojure
 ham-scripted.api> (dotimes [idx 10]